DeeptejD/JPEG-Decoder/README.md

 ### Representation of -ve nos. in the huffman coded bitstream
 eg: 000 001 010 011 100 101 110 111
--> only 1/2 of the them use first bit, other 1/2 are better represented as 2b nos.
+- only 1/2 of the them use first bit, other 1/2 are better represented as 2b nos.
--> the 3b nos. that are now unused can be repurposed as -ve counter parts => -7 -6 -5 -4 4 5 6 7 (respectively)
+- the 3b nos. that are now unused can be repurposed as -ve counter parts
+- ie. -7 -6 -5 -4 4 5 6 7 (respectively)